pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_600.md

 - Go to Applications > Internet and click Google Chrome

 ![](images/600/image600_6.png)
-- In Chrome, open up DIPC Home bookmark or go to localhostRavello Host Name:7003/dicloud/login.html
+- In Chrome, open up DIPC Home bookmark or go to Ravello Host Name:7003/dicloud/login.html
 - Login with weblogic/#!hyper1on!#

 After a few seconds, the following page should appear –